vagrawal/gsoc-progress/vagrawal/progress.md

 # 6 August

-To report the accuracy for the current code in the test situations, I downloaded wsj1 and converted the transcript format to match the required one.
+To report the accuracy for the current code in the test situation, I downloaded wsj1 and converted the transcript format to match the required one.
+There is still some formatting of directory required before I can start training on the merged corpus.

-Refactoring and packaging of code is almost done.
+Refactoring and packaging of the code is almost done.
 Documentation is in progress.
 It is taking more time than I thought.

-I aim to meet the published accuracy(<10% WER) within a day or two, as in my interpretation only the size of the dataset was the reason validation WER was not decreasing below 20%.
+I aim to meet the published accuracy(<10% WER) within a day or two, as in my interpretation only the size of the dataset is the reason validation WER can not decrease below 20%.
 Otherwise, I believe the model and LM is working perfectly.

+# 7 August

+Most of my day had been spent on combining wsj0 and wsj1 corpus, due to many inconsistencies that were present in our modified version of the corpus.
+Transcripts format were also slightly different, so I had to rely on common sense to make it similar by substitution.

+Also, I regenerated LM and FST just from wsj.
+Earlier I was using CMU Sphinx LM which is big and there were many OOV words in wsj with respect to that.

+Now that I can run wsj1, I will post result as soon as the model converges.
+At this time, WER is 20% and decreasing.